faust64/keengreeper/README.md

 The `checkVulnerabilities` checks your dependencies against Snyk advisories, and eventually sends Slack and/or mail notifications.

+The `mergeBranches` checks for previously-pushed patch branches, queries CircleCI and may merge successfully-tested patches, eventually cleaning up previously-pushed branches.

 ## Setup

 We first need to set some variables.
 Look at `env.sample` for an example, you